yicui/BitTube-on-Flash/README.md

 Getting it to work
 ------------------
 Digging into the source code you will find two directories: server and client-side player.
 I made the server an AIR application, only because it enables the "Local File" option to access local file system.
-If you find this option unnecessary, you can just remove the *DownloadStream* class. turn actually it into a SWF hostable via a webpage.
+Those nice charts are not drawn by me, but [Flash Open Chart](http://teethgrinder.co.uk/open-flash-chart/).
+It's up to you to include it as a SWC or just add its source code to the project.

+The player.fla under the root directory provides a simple template to compile the player source code into SWF.
+I used Flash CS5.
+Feel free to use your own FLA as long as it has all the necessary buttons: play, stop, pause, volume up/down, etc. Also under the root directory, I made player.html to show you how to embed the SWF player and inject Flash arguments, most important of which is the **name**, i.e., the name of the NetGroup you want to join.